haturatu/puremania/README.md

 ### File Editor

 The web editor includes powerful keybindings for efficient text editing.

-Vim mode is enabled by default on non-mobile devices.
+Vim mode is enabled by default on non-mobile devices to provide a more powerful editing experience.
+You can toggle Vim mode on or off using:
+- **The toggle switch** located in the editor's status bar.
+- The keyboard shortcut `Ctrl` + `Alt` + `v` (or `Cmd` + `Alt` + `v` on macOS).

+Your preference for Vim mode is automatically saved in your browser's local storage and will be remembered across sessions.

 **Vim Mode Commands:**
 - `:w` - Save the current file.